Best iPad Black Friday deals from Walmart, Amazon, more - 9to5Mac

 Best iPad deals that are live right now

-Amazon is now taking $99 off upgraded 10.2-inch iPad models, including 128GB and cellular configuraitons.
+Amazon is now taking up to $150 off upgraded 10.2-inch iPad models, including 128GB and cellular configurations.
 Prices are reflected at checkout and today’s deal is a match of the best price we’ve tracked to date.

 This year’s most anticipated Black Friday ideal is now live, as Apple’s 10.2-inch iPad is $249 shipped.
 You’ll also find notable discounts on Cellular models as well via Amazon with $49 price drops all around.
 Check out all the details right here.